-EBMUD Claremont Tunnel Seismic Upgrade Project, Berkeley, CA
+EBMUD Claremont Tunnel Seismic Upgrade Project, Berkeley, CA Role: Project Manager and Engineer-of-Record

 Designed steel rib and lagging and shotcrete initial ground support systems for the tunneling contractor (Atkinson Contractors).
 Difficult ground conditions related to the highly sheared bedrock of the Franciscan Melange had to be addressed by the initial support of this water supply tunnel.